Suicide bomber detonates a device in the Turkish capital. A second assailant is killed in a shootout

 Yerlikaya said the assailants arrived at the scene inside a light commercial vehicle.

 Television footage showed bomb squads working near a parked vehicle in the area which is located near the Turkish Grand National Assembly and other government buildings.
-Police cordoned off access to the city center.
+A rocket launcher could be seen lying near the vehicle.

 The two police officers were being treated in a hospital and were not in serious condition, media reports said.